Helping people to prepare for the changes to UK landlines

 The UK’s landlines are going digital, but what does this mean for you and the people you support?

 The UK’s analogue landline service, also known as Public Switched Telephone Network (PSTN) is getting older and more expensive to repair.
-Work is underway to move all households to a new digital, internet based, voice service, known as Digital Voice, by the end of 2025.
+Work is underway to move all households to a new digital, internet based, voice service, known as Digital Voice, by January 2027.
 In this article we explain what impact this may mean for you and the people you support.

 The transformation is a gradual process, and has already started in some regions.
 For most people the change will be simple, and they will just need to plug their landline into an existing router.
 However, people who don’t currently have broadband or mobile coverage at home, or who might be considered vulnerable, might need additional support.